jerry-chandler/jerry-chandler.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
+- *2025.02*, our paper is accepted by TCAS-I!
+Congratulations to all!
 - *2025.02*, two papers are accepted by DAC 2025!
 Congratulations to all!
 - *2024.10*, I am awarded the National Scholarship as a Ph.D student!
 - *2024.05*, our paper is accepted by TVLSI!
 Congratulations to all!